 - Though it wasn't stated onscreen, RoboBrenda from the 1999 film version of Inspector Gadget was one of these: a ditzier version of Brenda (Gadget's creator) with enhanced breasts and a skintight purple bodysuit.
 The novelization (a kids' tie-in) gives her a line where she states that she's Scolex's "pleasure unit."
 Understandably, the real Brenda is more than slightly horrified.

-- In the 1967 Casino Royale (1967), archvillain Woody Allen has made robot doubles of all the world leaders, and several opposition agents, including Daliah Lavi.
+- In Casino Royale (1967), archvillain Woody Allen has made robot doubles of all the world leaders, and several opposition agents, including Daliah Lavi.
 He sheepishly explains "I copied her down to the last...the two of us have had some...profoundly moving religious experiences."

 - Movie 43 features a segment revolving around the "iBabe", discussing its design flaws.

 - A short independent film had an eager teenager mail-ordering a sexbot, but it arrives without the manual.
-He tries to get it to work, but it refuses to have sex until he cleans the vacuums the house and does the dishes.
+He tries to get it to work, but it refuses to have sex until he cleans the house and does the dishes.
 Chores all done, he demands a blow job and gets knocked off his feet by a blast of air.
 Eventually he sends the bot back to the manufacturer, who promise to send a replacement.
 Only this bot resembles a Scary Black Man in a dress.

 - In The Windup Girl by Paulo Bacigalupi, the genetically-engineered Emiko serves this purpose.